-You can access the applications reports via the Reports tab at the top or the Reports tab within the settings.
+This applications reports can be accessed via the Reports tab at the top or the Reports tab within the settings.
 All pre-defined reports will be listed along with any custom reports that have been created.

-Reports can be searched and further defined using the time selectors and the Conditions window at the bottom of the page.
+You can search reports and further define using the time selectors and the Conditions window at the bottom of the page.
 The data used in the report can be obtained on the Current Data window on the right.

 Report Entry Description OpenVPN Summary A summary of OpenVPN actions.
-OpenVPN Bandwidth Usage The approximate amount of data transferred over openvpn connections.
-OpenVPN Events The number of login and logout events over time.
-OpenVPN Sessions The amount of openvpn sessions over time.
+OpenVPN Bandwidth Usage The approximate amount of data transferred over OpenVPN connections.
+OpenVPN Events The amount of login and logout events over time.
+OpenVPN Sessions The amount of OpenVPN sessions over time.
 Top Clients (by usage) The number of bytes transferred grouped by remote client.
 Connection Events OpenVPN client connection events.
 Statistic Events Shows all OpenVPN connection traffic statistics events.